GlenKPeterson/Paguro/README.md

 #To Do
  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Bring unit test coverage back above 80%, or 85% if sensible.
+This basically means to add any and all practical tests for PersistentHashMap, then remove unused code.
  - Update JavaDoc, esp.
 Im vs. Unmod
  - Add `Either` (I have a working implementation) - it's like `Or` without the attitude.
  - Make visio drawig of interface diagram.